dnnsharp/authorize-net-guide/en/make_a_payment_with_credit_card,_cc.md

   The total Amount to pay in the selected currency.
 Can contain other context tokens, for example \[TotalAmount\] and My Tokens.

+* Credit Card Number

+        Which of the fields in this form should be used as Credit Card Number

+* Credit Card CCV

+        Which of the fields in this form should be used as Credit Card CCV.
+This field is required if the merchant would like to use the Card Code Verification \(CCV\) security feature.

+* Expiration Month

+* Expiration Year